Preliminary Study on Dark Matter-Dominated Systems: Further Analysis for galactic dark matter halos with Pressure: Introduction

-Considering the rotational curves of galaxies in \cite{Barranco:2013wy}, it was shown that given a velocity profile $v_t$ for test particles in a spherically symmetric and static dark matter halo in hydrostatic equilibrium, the gravitational potential $\Phi$ is fixed by $v_t$.
-If the dark matter in the halo is modeled as a perfect fluid, once the gravitational potential is fixed, then the hydrostatic equilibrium equations automatically determine an effective equation of state, $p(\rho) \ne 0$, for dark matter.
-In this way, several equations of state (EoS) were obtained in \cite{Barranco:2013wy}.
-Each EoS corresponds to a different velocity profile.
 The present work explores in more detail one of those EoS by analyzing the structure of the resulting dark matter halos obtained as self-gravitating structures of a perfect fluid that models dark matter with such EoS.
-In particular, the EoS we are going to explore is the one that is obtained using the universal rotational velocity profile studied by Persic and Salucci in \cite{Persic1996}.
-In this case, the EoS is given by \cite{Barranco:2013wy}
+In particular, the EoS that we are going to explore is the one that is obtained using the universal rotational velocity profile studied by Persic and Salucci in \cite{Persic1996}.
+In this case, the EoS is given by \cite{Barranco:2013wy}: